PiotrTrzpil/lambda-days-2015/README.md

 The next presentation, by André van Delft, was concerned with **algebras describing reactive systems** and in particular one called _Algebra of Communicating Processes_.
 However, as I was absent on part of it, I cannot say more.

 Just before lunch there was a **second keynote**, by Rúnar Bjarnason, telling the tale of joys of functional programming.
-It was a very interesting talk on the essence of functional thinking, with lots of examples in Scala.
+It was a very interesting talk on the essence of functional thinking, with lots of examples in Scala, although rather introductory.
 Someone asked: why use Scala and not some pure functional language.
-May be a matter of taste, but next presentation by Konrad answers the question more.
+May be a matter of taste, but next presentation by Konrad answers the question some more.

 Konrad 'ktoso' Malawski gave a very interesting talk about latency, speed and low level considerations when building **high-performance systems**.
 With details about many different concepts, it ephasized having interest and knowledge in internal implementations of the code being used.
 The bottom line was that although functional programming is great and should be used where possible, someone has to think of those mutable impure internals to make it a solid foundation for cleaner design.
 When using Scala, we can, and should, take a step down through the abstraction layers and use more imperative style in places when performance requires it.
 The slides, with impressive bibliography, can be found on [SlideShare](http://www.slideshare.net/ktoso/need-for-async-hot-pursuit-for-scalable-internetscale-applications).